tarwn/lessthandot-hugo/blogs/content/posts/2011-12-21-continuous-delivery-adding-an-automated.md

   * Run the automated tests
   * Import the test results and finish

-Let&#8217;s start with the automated interface tests.
+Let's start with the automated interface tests.

 ## MvcMusicStore.InterfaceTests

 The Interface tests project is a separate project and repository from the production site.
 Keeping this solution separate allows the CI build job to only be concerned with building the production code and unit tests and prevents the risk of cross-contamination between the production project and the automated interface project.

 The project is available on [BitBucket][3].
-I don&#8217;t intend to dive into the all of the details of building that project (and to be honest I didn&#8217;t build much in the way of test coverage), but feel free to follow up with me on the forums or in the comments below if you would like to discuss it.
+I don't intend to dive into the all of the details of building that project (and to be honest I didn't build much in the way of test coverage), but feel free to follow up with me on the forums or in the comments below if you would like to discuss it.

 <div style="text-align: center; font-size: .9em; color: #666666;">
   <img src="http://tiernok.com/LTDBlog/ContinuousDelivery/interfacetests.png" title="Interface Tests Project" /><br /> Interface Tests Project
 </div>

 The project uses Selenium WebDriver to interface with the web browser by implementing the PageObject pattern (I covered this in a [previous Selenium post][4] if you would like to read more about the mechanics).
-Using this pattern I create a library of &#8220;Pages&#8221; that each correspond to a Page in my website.
+Using this pattern I create a library of “Pages” that each correspond to a Page in my website.

-With an abstracted library of &#8220;Pages&#8221;, I then use Nunit to write tests that follow a path of actions or pages through the site.
+With an abstracted library of “Pages”, I then use Nunit to write tests that follow a path of actions or pages through the site.
 For instance, a tour of the site looks like this:

 ```csharp
 [TestFixture]